Choosing One :: Single Coin Dice/Die Card Number Ticket Ball Member Student

 = 16

-Please follow the above procedure of building up a table for finding out the number of favourable/favorable choices.
-It would help you a lot in solving majority of the problems based on the mathematical definition of probability.
+The above procedure of building up a table for finding out the number of favorable choices would help a lot in solving majority of the problems based on the mathematical definition of probability.

 Picking up One entity from a group

-You will come across a number of problems involving picking up one entity from a group.
-An example of some of the groups that you would be encountering
+We will come across a number of problems involving picking up one entity from a group.

 • Choosing a Number from a group/set of Numbers